 The SASiE report shows year-on-year comparisons across event industry metrics including detailed trends, analysis and insights from the organiser and supplier sectors.
 The below is a commentary and summary of the latest report from our executive chairman of GES EMEA - Nick Marshall.

-Is ’flat’ is the new ‘up’ for UK exhibitions?
+Is ’flat’ the new ‘up’ for UK exhibitions?

 The latest SASiE data confirms our experience at GES: we are riding a mature exhibition market in the UK with strong, consistent performance but low growth at the macro level.
 The audience is increasingly domestic, probably a good thing with ongoing Brexit uncertainty, although we can (and do) host international blockbuster events with aplomb.